 Carson City acknowledges the importance of pollinators to healthy ecosystems, agriculture and the local economy.
 Due to the dramatic declines in pollinator populations globally, Carson City commits to supporting bees and other pollinators in our Parks and Open Space, as well as on private land.
 In order to enhance understanding among staff and the public about the vital role that pollinators play, and what each of us can do to sustain them, Carson City agrees to establish and maintain a Carson City Bee City USA Committee – to help promote and educate the public on what each of us can do to promote sustainable pollinator habitat in Carson City.
 Ultimately- becoming a Bee City USA affiliate is a commitment to the cause of pollinator conservation in Carson City; and participation in this program will help ensure the survival of vital pollinator species in our community.

-The Carson City Bee City Committee holds quarterly meetings, with the first meeting scheduled for: January 9, 2019 at 10:00 am at the Carson City Community Center, Bonanza Room and invites all residents of Carson City to come offer their ideas for pollinator-friendly initiatives.
+The Carson City Bee City Committee holds quarterly meetings, with the next meeting scheduled for: July 7, 2019 from 5:30 – 7:00 at the Sierra Room at the Carson City Community Center and invites all residents of Carson City to come offer their ideas for pollinator-friendly initiatives.

 Resources and Information:

 Planting for Pollinators: